diando70/educational-pilot/DSTRL/scenarios/Pilot2/pilot2-central/romania-upt/README.md

-# Politehnica University of Timisoara (UPT) – pilot – issuance and verification of Micro-credentials for a PhD Summer School
+# Politehnica University of Timisoara (UPT) – pilot – issuance and verification of Micro-credentials for the E³UDRES² – Ent-r-e-novators Summer School

 ## scenario description

-this scenario shows how Politehnica University of Timisoara issues and verifies micro-credentials for a PhD Summer School of attributes (eaas) through both EBSI decentralised PKI and the romanian national trust list managed by the Ministry of Research, Innovation and Digitalisation. the process follows **eIDAS2 article 6a**, the **eu digital identity architecture and reference framework (arf)** and connects to the **single digital gateway once‑only technical system (oots)** for PID retrieval.
+his scenario shows how Politehnica University of Timisoara issues and verifies micro-credentials for the E³UDRES² – Ent-r-e-novators PhD Summer School, part of teh E³UDRES² European Universities Alliance, of attributes (eaas) through both EBSI decentralised PKI and the Romanian national trust list managed by the Ministry of Research, Innovation and Digitalisation. the process follows **eIDAS2 article 6a**, the **eu digital identity architecture and reference framework (arf)** and connects to the **single digital gateway once‑only technical system (oots)** for PID retrieval.

 ## key steps per user journey

 ### 1. onboarding in education

-* select 10 participants from UPT and European Universities in the PhD Summer School.
+* select 25 participants from UPT and European Universities Alliance in the PhD Summer School.
-  * **selection criteria:** the participants completed all the activities in the program
+  * **selection criteria:** the participants completed all the activities in the program and agreed to the GDPR and the EBSI information and done the minimum training
 * deliver Izertis EUDI wallets and onboarding tokens.
 * verify each participant’s identity and issue credentials for PID retrieval.
 * guide graduates through PID retrieval and wallet activation.